OlehKniaziev/ok/README.md

 # OK
 OK is a library that is meant to replace common use cases of the C++ standard library.
-It provides common features like custom allocators, a string type, and generic containers.
+It provides common features like custom allocators, generic containers, filesystem API, subprocess management, and other QoL stuff.

 ## Why use it
 The C++ standard library is bloated, weird, and has a lot of legacy cruft.
 This library aims to